carloluis/ssuggestor/README.md

 }
 ```

-This package also provides a theme using custom classes from `styles.css` and others from Bootstrap 3:
+This package also provides a theme using custom classes from `styles.css` and others from Bootstrap.
+- Custom class names start with the `ss-` prefix.
+Required to import `ssuggestor/dist/styles.css`
+- Bootstrap classes: `input-group`, `form-group` and `dropdown-menu`.

 <details>
 <summary>Bootstrap 3 Theme</summary>